 What experience do you have?

-I have four years breeding experience and just started my sixth year in the hamster club.
+I have five years breeding experience and just started my seventh year in the hamster club.
 I'm always happy to offer advice to newcomers or direct them to other, more experienced breeders.

 What do your animals live in?